 Although it is expected that the offshore Renminbi market will continue to grow in depth and size, its growth is subject to many constraints as a result of PRC laws and regulations on foreign exchange.
-There is no assurance that new PRC regulations will not be promulgated or the Settlement Agreement will not be terminated or amended in the future which will have the effect of restricting availability of Renminbi offshore.
+There is no assurance that new PRC regulations will not be promulgated or the Settlement Agreements will not be terminated or amended in the future which will have the effect of restricting availability of Renminbi outside the PRC.
 The limited availability of Renminbi outside the PRC may affect the liquidity of Notes denominated in CNY.
-To the extent the Company is required to source Renminbi in the offshore market to service Notes denominated in CNY, there is no assurance that the Company will be able to source such Renminbi on satisfactory terms, if at all.
+To the extent the Issuer is required to source Renminbi outside the PRC to service Renminbi Notes, there is no assurance that the Issuer will be able to source such Renminbi on satisfactory terms, if at all.